robtad/Bank-Management-System/README.md

     5. view teller's and customer's info and edit it
     6. view the bank's income,expenditures and profits
     7. add and edit bank date
-    8. advance the bank's date-time by one month at once.(Our system uses it's own imaginary time(calender)) to check the functionality of app such as salary payment and loan paymets etc.
+    8. advance the bank's date-time by one month at once.(Our system uses it's own imaginary time(calender)) to check the functionality of the app such as salary payment and loan paymets etc.
-    9. view the banks transaction history.
+    9. view the bank's transaction history.
-Teller can:
+2. Teller can:
     1. add,remove, and edit customers
     2. view their own customers' info and edit it.(every customer has his/her own teller(representative)
     3. approve or decline new account opening requests from his customers